 Sensitivity to interest-rate fluctuations is calculated on the basis of interest-bearing non-derivatives and derivative Financial Instruments, as well as interest-bearing loans granted to joint ventures or third parties.
-The analysis is based on the market index in effect at the balance sheet date and on assumptions of constant debt and constant debt management policy over one b) Exchange rate risk
+The analysis is based on the market index in effect at the balance sheet date and on assumptions of constant debt and constant debt management policy over one year.

 (in millions of euros) Dec.
-31, 2023 Dec.
-31, 2022 Increase of 100 basis points Increase / (Decrease) in financial expenses 0.2 0.6 Increase of 100 basis points (1) Increase / (Decrease) in financial expenses (0.5) (2.2)
+31, 2024 Dec.
+31, 2023 Increase of 100 basis points Increase / (Decrease) in financial expenses 1.2 0.2 Increase of 100 basis points (1) Increase / (Decrease) in financial expenses (1.9) (0.5)